TurakhiaLab/panman/docs/index.md

 conda activate snakemake
 snakemake --use-conda --cores 8 --config RUNTYPE="pangraph/gfa/msa" FASTA="None" SEQ_COUNT="Number of sequences" ASSEM="frag" REF="reference_file" TARGET="target.txt"
 ```
-Here, target.txt contains list of files that contains the fragmented assemblies.
+Here, target.txt includes a list of files that contain the fragmented assemblies.

 ## <b>Exploring utilities in <i>panmanUtils</i></b>

-Here, we will learn to use exploit various functionalities provided in <i>panmanUtils</i> software for downstream applications in epidemiological, microbiological, metagenomic, ecological, and evolutionary studies.
+Here, we will learn to use various functionalities provided in <i>panmanUtils</i> software for downstream applications in epidemiological, microbiological, metagenomic, ecological, and evolutionary studies.

 **Step 0:** The Steps below require panmanUtils and a PanMAN.
-We provide a pre-built panman (`sars_20.panman`), othewise, refer to [installation guide](#install) to install panmanUtils and [construction](#construction) instructions to build a PanMAN.
+We provide a pre-built panman (`sars_20.panman`), otherwise, refer to [installation guide](#install) to install panmanUtils and [construction](#construction) instructions to build a PanMAN.
 <!-- ```bash
 # Assuming $PANMAN directs to the panman repository directory
 cd $PANMAN_HOME